kevinstadler/espairstation/README.md

 Sub-projects and corresponding hardware:

-* `sloganstation` (aka `espweatherstation-mk3`) -- expanded version of `mk2` that uses a `NeoMatrix` display
+* `pm25fancontrol` wakes from deep sleep every 10-20 minutes to:
+  1. [X] check local (and outside) PM2.5 concentration readings and turn a MiIO smart plug on/off based on them (for controlling a HEPA filter fan)
+  2. [ ] check the local temperature of a MiIO humidifier and set its target humidity to meet a desired dew point
+  3. [ ] log the accumulated information (inside+outside PM2.5, local humidifier temperature+humidity, target humidity and filter state) to a network resource over HTTP
   * local
-    * NeoMatrix LED
-    * TEMT6000 for automatic dimming (see [AniMatrix](https://github.com/kevinstadler/AniMatrix))
-    * PIR sensor triggers screen wake (on time/sleep is fixed, not dependent on PIR going down)
+    * [X] Plantower PMS5003
+    * [X] 5050 RGB led (ground/pwm-controlled)
-    * SHT30 shield for local temperature/humidity
+    * ~~TEMT6000 for LED brightness dimming~~
   * network
+    * [X] MiIO smart plug
-    * MiIO humidifier for reading temperature/humidity data and controlling device state
+    * [ ] MiIO humidifier for reading temperature/humidity data and controlling device state
+    * [X] outside PM25 readings from network source over HTTP
+* `sloganstation` (aka `espweatherstation-mk3`) -- expanded version of `mk2` that uses a large `NeoMatrix` LED display
+  * local
+    * [X] PIR sensor triggers waking from light sleep via GPIO interrupt turns LED display on (on time/sleep is fixed, not dependent on PIR going down)
+    * [ ] regular waking up from timeout-based light sleep just checks time elapsed and polls network for new data
+    * [X] NeoMatrix LED
+    * [ ] [relay shield](https://www.wemos.cc/en/latest/d1_mini_shield/relay.html) (`D1/GPIO5`) turns off the 5V power supply to the NeoMatrix when no PIR activity has been registered for 30 minutes
+    * [ ] TEMT6000 for automatic dimming (see [AniMatrix](https://github.com/kevinstadler/AniMatrix))
+    * ~~SHT30 shield for local temperature/humidity~~
+  * network
     * [OpenAQ](https://openaq.org) JSON API for outdoor pollution data (raw)
     * AccuWeather/OpenWeatherMap for outdoor measurements + forecasting
 * `espweatherstation-mk2`